Thoregon/thoregon.tru4D/doc/spec.md

 - Control: State changes of other components, e.g. if a user tends to modify an inputfield (focus), others gets informed that this field may me modified (like google docs, sheets)
 - Domain Event
+    - emited by bounded context
+    - listen to event
+        - other bc
+        - other responsibility in same bc
+        - need grant
 - Actions
+    - multiple actions for command
     - can be attached to command and domain events
+    - will be executed in the same 'responsibility' context
     - run async, can't stop processing of a command or event
     - define an escalation procedure
 - Model